idramm25/tremor/README.md

 # The tremor project
-Tremorograph based on Arduino board + ADXL345 module
+Tremorograph based on Arduino board + ADXL345 accelerometer module

 # Some screenshots: